mattsaxon/HASS-SpeakercraftMediaPlayer/README.md

         default_volume: 20
         default_source: 5
         power_target: switch.speakercraft

+switch:
+      - platform: speaercraft_media
 ```

 As per above config, the entity ```switch.speakercraft``` should exist which functions as the main masteroff switch.

 This can be used as an overall indicator of state by using an [input_boolean](https://www.home-assistant.io/integrations/input_boolean/) or contol another switch, for example a smart plug which powers the Speakercraft amplifier.

+The swwitch platfrom add a "Party Mode" switch per zone with the name of the zone suffixed with "_party"